-We have commissioned artists Sunil Gupta, Juliet Jacques, Fredde Lanka, Conal McStravick, Raju Rage with the right lube, Virgil B/G Taylor, Ain Bailey and Ego Ahaiwe Sowinski, and further artists to be announced to realise this programme.
+We have commissioned artists Sunil Gupta, Juliet Jacques, Fredde Lanka, Conal McStravick, Raju Rage with the right lube, Virgil B/G Taylor, Ain Bailey and Ego Ahaiwe Sowinski to realise this programme.

 Sitting within our wider Desperate Living programme, which launched in February 2020, this new phase has been conceived in response to the effects of COVID–19, whilst physical workshops and engagement have been paused.